ravigahlla/tldr/README.md

 *   **Handles Long Content:** Implements text chunking to process articles exceeding LLM token limits.
 *   **Email Integration:** Seamlessly works with Gmail (via IMAP for fetching, SMTP for sending).
 *   **Modular Design:** Code is organized into helpers for email, OpenAI interaction, and system utilities.
+*   **Robust Logging & Error Handling:** Comprehensive logging to console and rotating files, with improved error management.

 ## How it Works (Technical Overview)
 For a visual representation, see the [tldr-v1-workflow diagram](docs/tldr-v1-workflow.pdf).